Raphael-Boichot/PC-to-Game-Boy-Printer-interface/README.md

 ![Protocol](Pictures/Protocol.png)

-Due to timing inconsistencies with GNU Octave, I also loose easily the synchronization if I send the packets 9 by 9 (maximum possible), so I have to constantly restart protocol from scratch (INIT command) as often as possible.
+Due to additionnal timing inconsistencies, I also loose randomly the synchronization if I send the packets 9 by 9 (maximum possible), so I have to constantly restart protocol from scratch (INIT command) as often as possible.
 It has hopefully no adverse effect on printing quality and minor effect on printing velocity.

 ## Example of fancy use: printing emulator screenshots